 The 1.6L turbo-diesel is an all-new design, with output estimated at 136 hp (101 kW) at 3,500 to 4,000 rpm and 236 lb.-ft. of torque (320 Nm) at 2,000 rpm.
 A variable-geometry turbocharger helps generate a broad torque band that makes the engine very responsive at low rpm.
-It also features stop/start technology and is one of the industry’s most refined diesels.
+It also features stop/start technology and is one of the industry’s most refined diesel.

 Turbocharging and Chevrolet

-Turbocharging uses the force of exhaust gases exiting the engine to drive an air compressor that packs more air into the engine than it would draw naturally, for a more potent combustion that generates greater power.
+Turbocharging uses the force of exhaust gases exiting the engine to drive an air compressor that packs more air into the engine than it would draw naturally, for more potent combustion that generates greater power.

 The system generates little or no boost in light-load conditions, for small-engine efficiency.
-More power is only a press of the gas pedal away, as the turbo generates boost under heavier loads to provide larger-engine performance on demand.
+More power is only a press of the gas pedal away, as the turbo generates a boost under heavier loads to provide larger-engine performance on demand.

-In addition to the new Equinox, Chevrolet in North America offers turbocharged gas engines on Camaro, Cruze, Malibu, Sonic and Trax, while Duramax turbo-diesel engines are available on Colorado and Silverado HD.
+In addition to the new Equinox, Chevrolet in North America offers turbocharged gas engines on Camaro, Cruze, Malibu, Sonic, and Trax, while Duramax turbo-diesel engines are available on Colorado and Silverado HD.

 New nine-speed automatic